How to Create an LLC in Arizona

 It costs $50 to file standard Arizona Articles of Organization.
 Pay $85 to expedite the filing process.

-Regular LLC filings in Arizona take about 2 weeks to process.
+Regular LLC filings in Arizona take about two weeks to process.
 If filing by mail you’ll want to include a few extra days for mailing time.
 If you paid the extra $35 for expedited filing, LLC processing will only take a day.

 You can submit your articles by mail, fax, online, or in person.
 If filing online, you’ll need to create a free eCorp account.
 If you are filing by fax, you must have a Money-on-Deposit (MOD) account in order to pay for your filing.
 You can use your eCorp account to deposit money into your MOD account.